tinygo-org/tinygo-site/content/docs/tutorials/serialmonitor.md

 There are many alternative serial monitor programs that can be used instead of `tinygo monitor`.
 The setup is slightly more complicated because you need to know the serial port on the host computer that the microcontroller is mapped to.
+One way to discover the serial port is to use the `-x` flag on the `flash` command like this: `tinygo flash -x -target=xxx`.
+This will print diagnostic messages which will contain the serial port of the microcontroller.

-On Linux machines, the microcontrollers will be assigned a serial port that has a `USB` prefix or an `ACM` prefix like this:
+On Linux machines, the microcontroller will be assigned a serial port that has a `USB` prefix or an `ACM` prefix like this:

 * `/dev/ttyUSB0`